 Success in business ventures of any kind will involve some level of efficient project management.
 Whether constructing a building, software, or some marketable product, a necessary component of completing an intricate task is intricate planning.
-Thankfully, there is an abundance of options if you are looking to structure a project in the best way possible and manage it toward success.
+Thankfully, there is an abundance of project management methodologies to follow to structure a project in the best way possible and manage it toward success.

 If you are looking for the best project management methodology to use, here are 14 different options to consider.

-One of the two main project management methodologies, along with Agile, Waterfall methods have been popular for decades and are the most commonly used approaches to project management.
+Waterfall is one of the two main project management methodologies, along with Agile.
+Waterfall methods have been popular for decades and are the most commonly used approaches to project management.

-The goal of the Waterfall methodology is to reduce risk and ensure success by being sure to lay out the entire plan in advance and then sequentially work through the steps, one at a time, so as to avoid having to backtrack and correct errors.
+The goal of the Waterfall as a project management methodology is to reduce risk and ensure success by being sure to lay out the entire plan in advance and then sequentially work through the steps, one at a time, so as to avoid having to backtrack and correct errors.

-While the Agile methodology is a relatively new methodology, it has increased in popularity since its inception, as an alternative to the traditional Waterfall methodology.
-Unlike Waterfall methodology, which relies heavily on ordering tasks and completing them accordingly, the Agile approach seeks to provide more flexibility and intuition to the process of successfully completing a project.
+While the Agile methodology is a relatively new project management methodology, it has increased in popularity since its inception as an alternative to the traditional Waterfall methodology.
+Unlike the Waterfall methodology, which relies heavily on ordering tasks and completing them accordingly, the Agile approach seeks to provide more flexibility and intuition to the process of successfully completing a project.

 The goal of the Agile methodology is to be responsive and flexible as hurdles arise and project goals shift.
 In other words, although a plan needs to be in place, there must also be adaptability for the unplanned.